ETS5/RPWNmasternodesetup/README.md

 Copy it somewhere safe.
 You will use these in the masternode.conf file for your wallet later.

-**4) Connect to your VPS server console** using PuTTY terminal program, login as root and clone the setup script and wallet binaries from github repository.
+**4) Connect to your VPS server console** using PuTTY terminal program, login as user and clone the setup script.

-To download (clone) the script and binaries to your VPS, use the following command in VPS Linux console:
+To download (clone) the script to your VPS, use the following command in VPS Linux console:

 ```bash
 cd ~